Rammsauer/greenwashing/README.md

 Jack turns and -- Tyler is at his shoulder, staring after Marla.
 He's in his usual sweatpants.
 He grins at Jack, then moves away, pours himself coffee.
-Jack, smoldering,
+Jack, smoldering, slumps at the table and picks up Reader's Digest.
+Tyler
 </pre>